S-Carlos-Teixeira/ecommerce-frontend/README.md

 For code management, we utilized **[GitHub,](https://docs.github.com/en)** Given that we were working on different project aspects, we didn't have many conflicts, but when we were polishing and addressing bugs, we collaborated on the front-end and some conflicts did occur.

 The Back-end development began with the modeling of the database models and their relationships.
-Once the models were finalized, we proceeded to work on the routes
+Once the models were finalized, we proceeded to work on the routes.

 ![models](./git-img/e-commerceDbERD.png)